 US uses dominant inside presence to beat Japan 86-69

-“I feel like we’ve been telling you guys for years that we’re making it look easy, something that’s really hard,” said Sue Bird.
+“I feel like we’ve been telling you guys for years that we’re making it look easy, something that’s really hard,” Bird said Friday.
 “Now what you’re seeing is, we told you so, it is hard.
 That’s not to say we’re not headed in the right direction.”

+A’ja Wilson scored 20 points and Breanna Stewart added 15 to lead the U.S. over Japan.

 It was a matchup of contrasting styles.
 The U.S. had its dominant group of bigs led by the 6-foot-9 Brittney Griner.
 Japan’s tallest player is only 6-1.
 The host nation, which is the only team in the field to have beaten the U.S. in an Olympic contest back in 1976, played a more free-flowing style with all five players capable of shooting 3-pointers.